-Reopening your doors is a big endeavor, but don’t expect it to replace your online marketing, sales, and engagement efforts.
+Reopening your doors is a big endeavour, but don’t expect it to replace your online marketing, sales, and engagement efforts.
 As much as people miss being able to visit a store in person, shopping online remains convenient, fast, and enticing for many shoppers, especially in the lead up to Christmas

-In particular, shopping via social media channels is on the rise in 2021, with 84% of retailers who sell online reporting that they either already sell on social media or plan to this year.
+In particular, shopping via social media channels increased in 2021, with 84% of retailers who sell online reporting that they either already sell on social media or plan to this year.

 Think about the role of your brick-and-mortar store versus digital channels such as your website and social media platforms.
-These may have swapped places in the post-pandemic landscape as far as how your consumers use them.
+These may have swapped places in the post-pandemic landscape as far as how your consumers engage with your store.
 You may find customers are more likely to visit your online channels for casual browsing or expect you to be present on their social media feeds with product recommendations and suggestions.
-Leaving their homes to visit a brick-and-mortar store may be reserved for more specific transactions, such as to pick up an order they’ve already placed; to try on clothing or test out furniture with a goal in mind, or to seek customer service for a particular need.
+Leaving their homes to visit a brick-and-mortar store may be reserved for more specific transactions, such as click and collect to pick up an order they’ve already placed; to try on clothing or test out furniture with a goal in mind, or to seek customer service for a particular need.

-The biggest theme for retailers to keep front of mind in the season of reopening is that opening your brick-and-mortar doors does not mean closing your virtual doors.
+Opening your brick-and-mortar store doors does not mean closing your virtual doors.
 Consumers expect retail businesses to reopen physical stores while retaining an active online presence.